Self-directed Support

 This is about supporting Personal Assistant employers and Personal Assistant’s wellbeing

 PAs and PA employers will have access to wellbeing resources which are available to the wider social care and support workforce.
-The annual PA Survey identifies what could best support PAs, and is being used to inform this work.
+Resources have been secured from IMPACT to research, ‘What works in PA Wellbeing’ and develop wellbeing content for the PA Employers Handbook and identify wellbeing tools.

 Workstream 5 – Relationship-based practice